 The Chronicle is indebted to Mr. And Mrs. J. C. Fox for a box of strawberries--undoubtedly the largest berries ever brought to this office.
 By actual measurements, it takes only 18 of these berries to make a quart.

 Every Saturday afternoon and night, certain men (not Emmitsburgians) make a business of becoming intoxicated and staying in that condition as long as their money holds out and inflict themselves on this law-abiding community.
 They not only disgust decent people by their actions,

 but they fill the air with profane and filthy language, making it thoroughly unpleasant, to say the least, for women and children to be on the streets.
 If characters of this kind have no respect for themselves or their families, they should be compelled to respect the laws of this community.
 No

-community anywhere has a better constable than the one now on duty in Emmitsburg, nor does any body of men have a greater desire to uphold the decency and good order than the Burgess and commissioners of this town, but as it is practically impossible for one constable to be witness to every infraction
+community anywhere has a better constable than the one now on duty in Emmitsburg, nor does any body of man have a greater desire to uphold the decency and good order than the Burgess and Commissioners of this town.
+So, as it is practically impossible for one constable to be witness to every infraction

 seen.
 Arrests or warrants for arrest are bound to follow and if substantial fines are imposed, the Saturday night disturbances will quickly cease.
 If the people of Emmitsburg are interested in maintaining a good reputation of their town, then they will cooperate with the local authorities in their